jed-harwood/SGM/README.md

 * `simulations_TARGAR11_on_TARGAR_pq.R`, the misspecified TAR-GAR(1,1)-on-TAR-GAR(p,q) simulation driver,
 * `simulation-auxiliary-scripts/`, reusable helpers for TAR-GAR graph generation, data generation, fitting, eBIC computation, and metrics,
 * `temp-application/`, a year-selectable temperature application for TAR-GAR, G-VAR, and graphicalVAR analyses,
-* bundled temperature data, station files, kNN adjacency matrices, and Koppen-Geiger raster assets used by the temperature application, and
+* bundled temperature data and supporting assets used by the temperature application, and
 * generated simulation or application outputs under local `results/` folders.

 The `TARGAR` folder is separate from the `SGM` package itself.
 It is intended